de4a-eu/de4a/README.md

 toop.tracker.enabled = false
 ```
 **IMPORTANT** - If your server has no access to external domains, the HTTP kafka configuration should be enabled.
-To enable HTTP kafka log producer, you only need to set the property to false `de4a.kafka.http.enabled=true` - **Also configure the proper endpoint in order to use HTTP connections**
+To enable HTTP kafka log producer, you only need to set the property to true `de4a.kafka.http.enabled=true` - **Also configure the proper endpoint in order to use HTTP connections**

 #### SMP properties `application.properties`
 To establish which SMP server will provide the Connector with metadata services, the following properties must be used: